ISO/IEC 24727-Identification cards — Integrated circuit card programming interfaces

 Developers who want to create an API must first familiarize themselves with this standard.
 Once they understand the concepts, they can then start developing the API.

 The ISO/IEC 24727-4:2008 document is a valuable resource for anyone in the identification card industry.
-It provides developers with the information they need to create successful APIs.
+Thus, It provides developers with the information they need to create successful APIs.

 ISO/IEC 24727-5:2011 Identification cards — Integrated circuit card programming interfaces — Part 5: Testing procedures